lvoss/argocd-demo/README.md

 ## Renew the sealed secrets

 As the sealed secrets are created with a public key that lives in your cluster, changing a cluster leads to the sealed secret not being decryptable.
 Renew them as described in `sealed-secret-setup/Readme.md`.
+For now, you have to renew the sealed secret file `demo-app/overlays/dev/mysealedsecret.yaml`.